 - Department of Advanced Education, Skills and Labour, Labour Market Information Job Vacancies: https://www.gov.nl.ca/labourmarketinformation/jobs-careers/

 - Atlantic Immigration Program (AIP) List of Designated employers: https://www.gov.nl.ca/immigration/immigrating-to-newfoundland-and-labrador/atlantic-immigration-pilot-program/designated-employers/

 - Memorial University of NL Career Development: https://www.mun.ca/student/about/career-development-contact.php

 - Department of Advanced Education, Skills and Labour, Employment Centres

 What jobs are in demand?

 You can have a job offer in any field.
-Employers must first demonstrate that the position could not be filled by a Permanent Resident or a Canadian Citizen.
-Some priority and in-demand sectors in the province include:
+Employers must first demonstrate that a Permanent Resident or a Canadian Citizen could not fill the job unless the position is noted of the list of in-demand occupations that are currently exempt from provincial labour market testing.Other priority and in-demand sectors in the province include:

 How do I find a Designated Employer?